Rakeela/dragora-notes/collapse-type-suggestions.md

 This sector has been destroyed by crazy artificial intelligences whose psychology went completely outside of normal operating parameters.
 The commonwealth needs this set straight so that it stops impairing public faith in the galaxy’s advanced AI technologies.
 Challenges:
 Logic Locking (The sapient machinery in this district is stuck contemplating an unusual, poorly defined, or extremely theoretical consideration with no likelihood of returning results in definable timelines.
 Science penalty.)
 1
-Obsessive Symmetry (This planet’s ruling AIs refuse to tolerate development which they don’t consider ‘beautiful’, seriously impairing the development and deployment of heavy industrial processes.
+Obsessive Symmetry (This planet is ruled by AIs who refuse to tolerate development which they don’t consider ‘beautiful’, seriously impairing the development and deployment of heavy industrial processes.
 Industry specialty penalty.)
 2
 Rampant Wardrones (The sectors of this planet are controlled by and/or dedicated to fighting against control by AI wardrones, and the galaxy is horrified.
 Influence penalty.).
 3
 Biological Embargo (Stock.
 Biological specialty penalty.)
 4 Determinist Culture (Stock.
 Happiness penalty.)
 5